 Admittedly, Arnie doesn’t have a reputation for being the smartest tool in the shed, but I want to acknowledge such a brave and honest comment!
 This is a man whose claim to fame, Mr Universe no less, was in an industry that prescribes (what I believe having worked in it for several years) a powered milk and rice-and-chicken-breast diet.

 The question of whether one is meeting their recommended daily intake of protein is, without doubt, one of the first questions anyone is asked when they adopt veganism.
 I think this begs two questions; is meat and dairy really the only sufficient source of protein available?
 And if it’s not, why is the belief that it is so enduring?
-As I have already referred to several times in previous posts, the data analysed in the most recent Australian Health Survey found this of protein in the average Australia’s diet:
+As I have already referred to several times in previous health-related posts, the data analysed in the most recent Australian Health Survey found this of protein in the average Australia’s diet:

 - Almost all Australians (99%) met their requirements for protein

 - Approximately one in seven males (14%) and one in twenty-five females (4%) aged 71 years and over did not meet their requirements for protein.

 I’m not about to jump the gun – within the same data set as few as 2.1% of Australians stated they specifically avoided meat however, there are several studies that prove that even this sub-group of the population are getting enough protein.
 To summarise everything that I have learnt about protein consumption over the last few years;

 - There is ample protein in plant-based foods, especially so in mushrooms, legumes, nuts and seeds.
 These foods have the benefit of being low in calories (if that’s your thing) and high in fibre.

 - Eating a whole-food plant-based will provide around 10% of energy from protein.